 The Towards Action project kicked off in early February with a study circle.
 Our plan was for each six-month theme to have its own study circle and activity weekend.
 The study circles would consist of multiple sessions and could take the form of reading groups, workshop series, or perhaps a hybrid of both!
 While we had clear guidelines and objectives, we aimed to keep the project’s activities and structure flexible so participants could influence them and become part of the project’s evolution.

-Study Circle 1/24
+Study group 1/24

 “Communities, Connections, and Action”